Thermal Area Law for Lattice Bosons: Main Result

 \begin{thm}[Main result: thermal area law] For all $\beta,U,\mu > 0$, we have

 \end{thm}

-Since $L^{d-1}$ is the size of the boundary between $A$ and $B$, this proves the thermal area law.

 A few remarks are in order: (i) The repulsiveness assumption $U>0$ is necessary as it ensures stability of the system. (ii) The assumption that $\mu>0$ is standard, cf.\ the usual phase diagram in Figure 13(a) in \cite{ultracold_gases_review}.
 Indeed, note that if one would take $\mu$ sufficiently negative, then the system becomes effectively devoid of particles in the grand-canonical setting. (iii) The constant $c(J,U,\mu)$ can be made explicit from \eqref{eq:main constant}. (iv) The maximum $\max\{1,\beta\}$ means that the bound behaves as $\beta$ for low temperatures in accordance with \cite{wolf}.
 We recall that some growth in $\beta$ is strongly expected without any gap assumption \cite{gottesman2010entanglement}.
-For high temperature $\beta<1$, we find a temperature independent lower bound which matches the classical situation \cite{wolf}.

-As explained in \cite{wolf}, a bound on the mutual information implies a bound for the correlation of any pair of bounded observables and the same is true in the bosonic setting.
-Let $M_A,M_B$ be two bounded self-adjoint operators on $\H_A$ and $\H_B$, respectively.
-We denote their truncated correlation function as
+For high temperature $\beta<1$, we find a temperature independent lower bound which matches the classical situation \cite{wolf}. (v) As explained in \cite{wolf}, a bound on the mutual information implies a bound for the correlation of any pair of bounded observables and the same is true in the bosonic setting, see \Cref{sec:truncated correlations}.